brunopadz/aws-devops-exam-prep-guide/1-ci_cd_automation/beanstalk.md

     * `option_settings`: allows declaration of global configuration options
     * `resources`: allows to specify additional resources to provision in the environment
     * `packages`, `sources`, `files`, `users`, `groups`, `commands`, `container_commands` and `service` allow customization of the EC2 instances as part of your environment.

+## Docker

+* Supported Docker platforms:
+    * Python
+    * Ruby
+    * PHP
+    * NodeJS
+    * Go
+* For unsupported platform, it's necessary to build a Docker container with desired configurations or use a image from a registry.
+* To deploy a container from an existing registry, the `Dockerrun.aws.json` file needs to be configured.
+This file defines the registry configuration, the port to be exposed and mappings.
+* When using a private registry, the `.dockercfg` file needs to be present and configured.
+It contains all the authentication information.
+It's stored on S3 in a bucket in the same region as Elastic Beanstalk env.